 - Will most of your traffic stay within your enterprise network or head out to the internet?

 - What device types, capabilities and density will be involved?

-Badman laid out a network design that includes small cell hardware and upstream connectivity to the LAN and emphasized that private 5G networks are not one-size-fits-all.
+Typically, a private 5G network design includes small cell hardware and upstream connectivity to the LAN.
+Private 5G networks are not one-size-fits-all, however.

 5G and Wi-Fi 6